FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

 ----------------

-Multiple extensions of the data collection tool are currently tested: currently we are implementing **simultaneous collaboration**, as such that more than one person can work on the identical CAM at the same time.
+Multiple extensions of the data collection tool are currently tested: currently we are implementing **simultaneous collaboration**, such that more than one person can work on the identical CAM at the same time.
 Tweaking the software it was already possible to run **sequential collaboration studies**, whereby a CAM is consecutively changed.
 A **graphical database** (e.g. using Neo4j) was recently implemented.
 Using Neo4j queries can be made directly on summarized CAM data, e.g., “How often was the concept "own car" associated with "flexibility"?”.
 Finally **3D visualizations** for large CAMs are set up (e.g. using Unity also virtual reality experiment would be possible).

 <br>
 If you are missing a specific feature for your study and do not know how to implement it, we are happy to hear from you: <cam.contact@drawyourminds.de>